NexusWide/StyleGuide/.github/README.md

 ---

-> By : KhodeNima ( Nima Bavar ), NexusWide's software engineer and team manager.
+> By : NimaBavar, NexusWide team mananger.

 ----